Antiplatelet Agents

 Clinical Pearl

-Aspirin owns the platelet for life — once COX-1 is blocked, that platelet never aggregates again.
-You wait for new platelets, not drug clearance.
+Aspirin owns the platelet for life — you wait for new platelets, not drug clearance.
+Never stop DAPT after a stent on your own; that's how stents clot off.